devopsgroup-io/catapult/README.md

 * You must run most commands from an elevated shell.
 For macOS and Linux, type `sudo su` in a terminal window, or for Windows, right-clicking on Command Prompt from the Start Menu and selecting "Run as Administrator".
 * It is advised to turn off any antivirus software that you may have installed during setup and usage of Catapult - tasks such as forwarding ports and writing hosts files may be blocked.
 * Virtualizaion must be enabled in the BIOS of the developer's workstation - follow [this how-to](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/5/html/Virtualization/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html) to get started.
-* Using a VPN client during usage of LocalDev may result in lost communication between your workstation and the guests, requiring a `vagrant reload` to regain SSH and/or WinRM communication.
+* Using a VPN client during usage of LocalDev may result in lost communication between your workstation and the guests, requiring a `vagrant reload` to regain communication.

 ## Developer Setup ##